Skip to navigation Skip to content

 3

-For information on the processing steps required to give effect to changes in 'reasonable action' by the person with increased care, see the Modify Interim care record following changes in reasonable action table in Care Cuba Process Help.
+For information on the processing steps required to give effect to changes in ‘reasonable action’ by the party with increased care, see the Modify Interim care record following changes in reasonable action table in Care Cuba Process Help.

 4

-If the customer with increased care did not take reasonable action within a reasonable period but later does so, the length of the interim period will be reduced from the date reasonable action started rather than the original date of event for the care change.
+If the party with increased care did not take reasonable action within a reasonable period but later does so, the length of the interim period will be reduced from the date reasonable action started rather than the original date of event for the care change.
 This also applies where reasonable action was originally taken, then ceased and later resumed.
 The interim period will continue:

 • for court orders, for 14 weeks from the date reasonable action resumed, or